 - i) Past fisheries have had a poor reputation for large amounts of litter being deposited on the parking and access areas, and being left on the cockle beds themselves.
 Items have included food and drink receptacles, cockle net bags and sacks.
-Impacts could include entanglement of fish and birds in the bags and sacks, and swallowing / entanglement of birds and mammals (both marine and terrestrial) of other litter. - ii) Removal of target species could change the invertebrate community composition of the sandbanks.
+Impacts could include entanglement of fish and birds in the bags and sacks, and swallowing / entanglement of birds and mammals (both marine and terrestrial) of other litter.
+In addition, fuel and oil spills from ATVs (quad bikes)/tractors could pollute the habitat. - ii) Removal of target species could change the invertebrate community composition of the sandbanks. - iii, iv) Vehicles parking/driving on the saltmarsh could lead to habitat damage through rutting, pooling and erosion.